 \section{Image of disks around a rotating black hole in perfect fluid dark matter}

-In this section, we investigate the image of a thin accretion disk around a rotating black hole in perfect fluid dark matter as seen by a distant observer.
-To this end, we construct the image of the disk around black hole using numerical ray-tracing technique \cite{Chen}.

-First, we consider a black hole surrounded by an accretion disk and an observer at a distant $D$ from the black hole with inclination angle $i$, as displayed in Figure 6.
+In this section, we investigate the image of a thin accretion disk around a rotating black hole in PFDM as seen by a distant observer.
+To this end, we construct the image of the disk around black hole using numerical ray-tracing technique \citep{Chen:2015cha}.
+First, we consider a black hole surrounded by an accretion disk and an observer at a distant $D$ from the black hole with inclination angle $i$, (for more details, see the appendix of \citep{Bambi:2016sac}).
 The image plane for distant observer is described with Cartesian coordinates system $(X,Y,Z)$ where $(X,Y)$ are at the image plane, and the $Z$-axis is perpendicular to the image plane.
-Another coordinates system is the Cartesian coordinates (x,y,z) which is centered at the black hole.
-These two coordinates are related by

-Far away from the compact object, the spatial coordinates $(x,y,z)$ reduce to usual spherical coordinates in the flat space-time.
 We first write the photon initial conditions in the image plane of distant observer.
-Let us consider the photon at the image plane at the position $(X_0,Y_0,0)$ with 3-momentum $\mathbf{k_0}=-k_0\hat{Z}$ perpendicular to the image plane.
-The initial conditions for the position of the photon are given by
+Let us consider the photon at the image plane at the position $(X_0,Y_0,0)$ with 3-momentum $\bmath{k_0}=-k_0\hat{Z}$ perpendicular to the image plane.
+The initial conditions of photon that reaches the image plane, in the spherical-polar system are given by